 The BORG28 is a 28mm wide 22.5mm deep wheelset with a rim that has an internal width of 23mm.
 It is stiff, reliable and can handle the load.
-There are lighter wheels but these are more reliable for a wider range of riders.
+There are lighter wheels but these are more reliable for a wider range of riders and bicycle types.

 - A robust all weather wheelset.